zobo/dbgpPlugin/README.txt

 stack point.
 Right click on a stack row to get the local context from that stack level.

+Watch
+A Watch child gives values of watched variables on each step.
+A context menu is available for adding and removing variables.
+The variable display form now (since v0.5) show difference from last update in red color.

 Misc
 There is a "Turn OFF"/"Turn ON" button.
 It closes the listening socket.
 This is usefull if you work on a page that loads a bunch of banners that are